-Public transport in Botswana is geared towards the needs of the local populace and is confined to main roads between major population centres.
-Although cheap and reliable, it is of little use to the traveller as most of Botswana’s tourist attractions lie off the beaten track.
+Public transportation in Botswana is mainly designed for local residents and operates primarily on main roads between major population centres.
+Although cheap and reliable, it is of little use to the traveler as most of Botswana’s tourist attractions lie off the beaten track.

-There are major airports in Maun, Kasane and Gaborone, while smaller charter flights are used to get to the other top attractions and camps.
+There are major airports in Maun, Kasane, and Gaborone, while smaller charter flights are used to get to the other top attractions and camps.

 Currency

 Botswana’s currency is Pula (which means ‘rain’ in Setswana).
 It is divided into 100 thebe (which means ‘shield’ in Setswana).
-Travellers’ cheques and foreign currency may be changed at banks, bureaux de change and authorised hotels.
+Travelers’ cheques and foreign currency may be changed at banks, bureaux de change, and authorized hotels.

 Banking